- Earn up to 240 AMA PRA Category 1 Credits™

 - Includes detailed, illustrated study guide

-- Guarantees you′ll pass with The Triple Trust Guarantee
+- Guarantees you′ll pass with the Triple Trust Guarantee

-What are the 2023 Family Medicine Board Pass Rates?
+What are the 2024 Family Medicine Board Pass Rates?

-The ABFM 2023 Pass Rate for the Family Medicine Certification exam is 98%.
+The ABFM 2024 Pass Rate for the Family Medicine Certification exam is 97%.

-The ABFM 2023 Pass Rate for the Family Medicine Maintenance of Certification exam is 67%.
+The ABFM 2024 Pass Rate for the Family Medicine Maintenance of Certification exam is 70%.

 Compare to exam takers who prepared with The Pass Machine: